stephenmf/pico-expander-rs/README.md

 # Pico expander

-Pico I/O expander written in rust, a learning exercise in embedded rust and to control the garden watering system.
+Pico I/O expander written in rust, a learning exercise in embedded rust to control the garden watering system.